-- Prepare and oversee the Affirmative Action Plan, including development and setting of College-wide goals; - Monitor the compliance and fulfill all affirmative action reporting requirements; - Inform the Mesabi Range College's Provost of progress in affirmative action and equal opportunity and report potential concerns; - Review the Affirmative Action Plan at least annually and provide updates as appropriate; - Provide an College-wide perspective on issues relating to affirmative action and equal opportunity and assist in the identification and development of effective solutions in problem areas related to affirmative action and equal opportunity; - Identify opportunities for infusing affirmative action and equal opportunity into the College's considerations, policies, and practices; - Participate in and/or develop strategies to recruit individuals in protected groups for employment, promotion, and training opportunities; - Stay current on changes to equal opportunity and affirmative action laws and interpretation of the laws; - Provide consultation, technical guidance, and/or training to directors, managers, supervisors, and staff regarding best practices in recruitment, selection, and retention, progress on hiring goals, reasonable accommodations, and other opportunities for improvement; and - Serve as the College liaison with Minnesota Management and Budget's Office of Equal Opportunity and Diversity and enforcement agencies.
+- Prepare and oversee the Affirmative Action Plan, including development and setting of College-wide goals; - Monitor compliance and fulfill all affirmative action reporting requirements; - Inform the College President of progress in affirmative action and equal opportunity and report potential concerns; - Review the Affirmative Action Plan at least annually and provide updates as appropriate; - Provide a College-wide perspective on issues relating to affirmative action and equal opportunity and assist in the identification and development of effective solutions in problem areas related to affirmative action and equal opportunity; - Identify opportunities for infusing affirmative action and equal opportunity into the College's considerations, policies, and practices; - Participate in and/or develop strategies to recruit individuals in protected groups for employment, promotion, and training opportunities; - Stay current on changes to equal opportunity and affirmative action laws and interpretation of the laws; - Provide consultation, technical guidance, and/or training to directors, managers, supervisors, and staff regarding best practices in recruitment, selection, and retention, progress on hiring goals, reasonable accommodations, and other opportunities for improvement; and - Serve as the College liaison with Minnesota Management and Budget's Office of Equal Opportunity and Diversity and enforcement agencies.

-The Affirmative Action Officer is accountable directly to the Northeast Higher Education District President and indirectly to the Provost on matters pertaining to affirmative action and equal opportunity.
+The Affirmative Action Officer is accountable directly to the College President on matters pertaining to affirmative action and equal opportunity.

-C. Americans with Disabilities Act Coordinator or Designee Carmen Bradach, Chief Human Resources Officer, 218-749-7743
+C. Americans with Disabilities Act Coordinator or Designee

+Amy Kruse, Chief Human Resources Officer Katie Krier, Disability Coordinator